 Alternative modes of transportation are also a popular way for people to avoid high fuel prices.
 An example of this is the current boom in sales of e-bikes and e-cargo bikes, which run on pedal power and rechargeable batteries.
 The demand for e-bikes began at the beginning of the COVID-19 pandemic as people looked for new ways to travel safely and it has continued as people seek more affordable modes of transportation.
 E-bikes and e-cargo bikes are also an attractive solution because they bridge a gap between biking and driving in the US.
 They maintain a faster pace over a long distance, can overcome challenging terrain, and can accommodate small children and heavy loads.
 They also contribute to healthier lifestyles, reduce the amount of greenhouse gas emissions, and support global efforts to pressure Russia to end the war against Ukraine.

 Adjusting For Change

-The possibility of more e-bikes and e-cargo bikes on the road could also mean more vulnerable road users will be present.
-In a poll conducted by PeopleforBikes in 2018, 70% of people from eight US cities said that roads were not safe enough for families to bike and 63% of those would ride if they felt safer.
+Considering high gas prices, high rates of inflation, and other financial burdens from the COVID-19 pandemic, adjustments must be made to our transportation infrastructure to ensure that alternative and more affordable modes of transportation are safe on our roadway networks.
+The possibility of fewer cars on the road could mean more dangerous driving.
+During the first year of the pandemic, for example, there was a historic 24% surge in traffic fatalities in the US.
+At the same time, the possibility of more e-bikes and e-cargo bikes means more vulnerable road users on the road.
+Unfortunately, these vulnerable users don’t always feel respected on the road.
+In a poll conducted by PeopleforBikes in 2018, 70% of people from eight US cities said that roads were not safe enough for families to bike and 63% of those said they would ride if they felt safer.
 It is important, therefore, to make roads as safe as possible.

 By Sophia Pereira